Midlothian & East Lothian Drugs And Alcohol Partnership

 Recovery can mean a move towards abstinence, stability, self-development or employment.

 Issues to do with drugs and alcohol affect people from all walks of life and in many different ways.
 We commission a number of drug and alcohol services available to people of all ages and backgrounds living in Midlothian and East Lothian.
-All services and how to refer can be found in the MELDAP service directory and a printable version can be accessed here.
+All services and how to refer can be found in the MELDAP Service Directory and a printable version can be accessed here.

 While good progress has been made there is still challenges ahead such as those highlighted below by the people who use our services.